MinhTranTuan3112/TTM-Music/README.md

 ### Library page:

 - To go to the library page, users can click on the library button on the navigation bar.
-Users can only go to this page if they are logged in, else users will be redirected to the login page.
+Users can only go to this page if they are logged in, else they will be redirected to the login page.

 ![image](https://github.com/dunghuynh-teaching/prj301-se1726-09/assets/133552281/aea5c581-e6ce-43f6-9ff4-8129bcc0e967)